How to Start Building Your Emergency Fund in 2025

 The good news is, you are in control now.
 Every swipe, tap, or insertion of the Sapphire card is wholly and inescapably yours.
 You can break the pattern, if there is one.

-For most, though, it probably isn’t a convoluted, emotional relationship with money – it’s just simple awareness.
+For most, though, it probably isn’t a convoluted, emotional relationship with money—it’s just simple awareness, or as JL Collins calls it, “benign neglect.”

-But jumping into individual investing before you have an emergency fund is like entering a BMX race before you take off the training wheels for the first time.
-The enthusiasm is helpful and admirable, but ultimately misguided.
+But jumping into individual investing before you have an emergency fund is like entering a BMX race before you take off the training wheels for the first time (though the enthusiasm is admirable).
 The emergency fund is the basis for financial security.

 “Setting boundaries” becomes “building a launchpad”